Guildhall: In the Low Countries

+In the Netherlands

 In Amsterdam, every guildhall had its gildeknecht (guild servant), often the guild's youngest member, and was guarded by a gildehond (guild dog).
 Every evening, the guild brothers gathered in the tavern room of the guildhall to discuss the events of the day while the gildeknecht served beer.
 Once a year, the guildmen would gather in the guildhall for a communal meal.